Plant-eating stink bugs damage plants by sucking their sap. In some cases, they can cause significant damage to your crops.

 Identification

-The stink bug acquired its name because of the unpleasant odor it emits when disturbed or threatened.
+The stink bug got its name from its unpleasant odor when disturbed or threatened.

-Some people say it smells like cilantro; others say it smells like burned tires.
-However, the unpleasant odor that the insect gives off is supposedly a defense mechanism against predators [2].
+Some say it smells like cilantro; others say it smells like burned tires.
+However, these insects’ unpleasant odor is thought to serve as a defense against predators [1].

 How to Get Rid of Stink Bugs in the Garden Naturally